simoncblyth/opticks/docs/install.rst

 6. install the "automated" externals and opticks itself with **opticks-full**

-7. create the geocache with **geocache-create**, see :doc:`testing`

-8. test the opticks build with **opticks-t**, see :doc:`testing`
+7. test the opticks build with **opticks-t**, see :doc:`testing`

 Platform Support
 --------------------

-A recent Scientific Linux or CentOS Linux are the target platforms for production running of Opticks, but I am happy to try to help with installations on any Linux supported by CUDA.
+A recent Scientific Linux or CentOS Linux or Alma Linux are the target platforms for production running of Opticks, but I am happy to try to help with installations on any Linux supported by CUDA.

-Initial development was done on macOS (late 2013 MacBook pro : the last Mac laptop with an NVIDIA GPU) with occasional ports to keep thinks working on Scientific Linux.
-But now due to the lack of Macs with NVIDIA GPUs development has moved to Linux CentOS 7 and Scientific Linux.

 Get Opticks